jimwhite/acl2-jupyter/README.md

 2. **Build AMD64/ARM64**: Parallel builds on native runners for each platform
 3. **Create Manifest**: Combines both platform images into a multiarch manifest

-To manually trigger a build, go to the Actions tab, select "Build and Push Docker Image to GHCR", and click "Run workflow".
+To manually trigger a build, go to the Actions tab, select "Build and Push Docker Image to GHCR", configure the acl2_tag (default "latest"), and click "Run workflow".

 ## Notes